Where to Stay in Corfu, Greece: Guide to Corfu Villages

 Where To Stay in Corfu

 There really is not a bad place to stay on the gorgeous island of Corfu!
-During our trip, we stayed in two different spots, but I’ll also cover some of the other best places to stay in Corfu by region.
+Across our trips, we’ve stayed in three different towns and apartments and loved them all, but one stood out as the best area to stay in Corfu (spoiler: it’s Dassia!).

 Corfu Town

-The main area in Corfu is called Corfu Town, which is on the east side near the airport.
+The main area in Corfu is called Corfu Town, which is on the east side closer to the airport.

 Corfu Town is a great area to stay in Corfu if you do not plan to rent a car.
-There are plenty of things to do in Corfu Town, it has tons of restaurants, it’s near the airport, and it will be easier to get a taxi or bus from here to other areas on the island.
+There are plenty of things to do in Corfu Town, it has tons of restaurants, it’s not far from the airport, and it will be easier to get a taxi or bus from here to other areas on the island.

-This is where you’ll see the greatest influence from the Venetians!
+This is where you’ll see the greatest influence from the Venetians who once lived on Corfu!
 The entire town looks just like Italy with small, cobblestone streets between the warm yellow and orange buildings.

 Where to Stay in Corfu Town